FarahIbrar/CFG-Python-Activision/README.md

 # CFG-Python-Activision

-## I am in the process of uploading/updating my files!
+## I am in the process of updating my files!

 - Updates taking place overtime ...